prisma/prisma1/content/03-Guides/02-Auth/07-Authentication-with-Facebook-for-React-&-Apollo.md

 ## Summary

-In this guide, you learned how to build a simple app using an email-password based authentication workflow.
+In this guide, you learned how to build a simple app using an Facebook-based authentication workflow.

-You created your GraphQL server from scratch using the Graphcool CLI and customized the [`email-password`](https://github.com/graphcool/modules/tree/master/authentication/email-password) authentication module according to your needs.
+You created your GraphQL server from scratch using the Graphcool CLI and customized the [`facebook`](https://github.com/graphcool/modules/tree/master/authentication/facebook) authentication module according to your needs by adding a relation to the `Post` type.

 You then configured Apollo Client inside your React app and implemented all required operations.
 Finally you removed the wildcard permission from the project and explicitly defined permission rules for the operations that your API exposes.